 EC § 48206.3, 48207, 48208 - Students with Temporary Disabilities: If your child has a temporary disability which prevents him/her from attending regular classes, the district will provide individual instruction when possible.
 It is the parent's or guardian's responsibility to notify the district immediately if it appears as though their child may be eligible for such services.
 If your child is, due to temporary disability, placed in a hospital or other residential health care facility which is located outside the district, he/she may be eligible to attend school in the school district in which the hospital is located.
 If this situation should arise, you should notify both the district in which you reside and the district in which the hospital is located.
-Upon receiving notice from a parent or guardian that a child may be eligible for individualized instruction during a temporary disability, the district shall make a determination within five working days regarding whether the child will be able to receive individualized instruction has been made.
+Upon receiving notice from a parent or guardian that a child may be eligible for individualized instruction during a temporary disability, the district shall make a determination within five working days regarding whether the child will be able to receive individualized instruction.
+Individualized instruction shall commence no more than five working days after a positive determination has been made.